-Home equity loans and small business loans both take into consideration your credit score.
+Home equity loans, business equity loans, and small business loans will all take into consideration your credit score.
 Additionally, home equity loans often take into account your debt to income ratio.
-Both types of loans may have varying interest rates, meaning you’re subject to varying interest rate hikes throughout the life of your loan—and higher monthly payments.
+All three types of loans may have varying interest rates, meaning you’re subject to varying interest rate hikes throughout the life of your loan—and higher monthly payments.

-If you have equity in your home, and don’t like the idea of taking on additional debt or unpredictable interest rates, a Hometap Investment may be your best bet.
+If you have equity in your home, and don’t like the idea of taking on additional debt or unpredictable interest rates, a home equity investment may be your best bet.
 Hometap offers near-immediate access to your funds in exchange for a share of the future value of your home—without any interest or monthly payments.